contexttesting/zoroaster/README.md

 }
 ```

-Both test suites have to repreat the same code for tests' set-up and tear-down.
+Both test suites have to repeat the same code for tests' set-up and tear-down.

 ```js
 // day.js